some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The information for the reboot flag and the Session ID shall be kept for multicast and unicast separately.
+The information for the reboot flag and the Session ID shall be kept for multicast and unicast separately as well as for every sender-receiver-relation (i.e. source address and destination address).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_863